microsoft/CosmosDB_Multi-Tenant/README.md

 * Business support team should be able to pull up the reservation to help the client requests.
 * Transaction should be able to update the avilability count.
 * Business manager should be able to pull the total reservations per day

+Consider the advantages of loading the reservation data with customerId as the partition key vs loading the data with Business location as the partition key.

+3.4 Load the reservation data into 'Reservation_by_Customer' container

+3.5 Load the reservation data into 'Reservation_by_BizLocation' container

+3.5 Analyze the query performance to satisfy read and write requirement.